MyScape04/RubberDucky/README.md

 All the other keys like ALT or CONTROL you will find it on the Keycode.py

 REMEMBER, THIS RUBBER DUCKY IS CONFIGURED TO WORK WITH A SPANISH KEYBOARD!

+If you encounter difficulties finding examples online, I've uploaded  videos on YouTube to demonstrate various attacks.
+Additionally, you can find in this repo images of the script and payloads I employed, which should make things simpler for you.